patarapolw/qsearch/README.md

 See [/web/backend/src/schema.ts](/web/backend/src/schema.ts) and [/web/backend/src/shared.ts](/web/backend/src/shared.ts) for schema and search options, respectively.

+This compares between MongoDB, LokiJS, NeDB, and native `Array.filter`.

 ## Usage

 This is inspired from [lunr.js](https://lunrjs.com/guides/searching.html) search by fields, if specified, with some major differences.